Bridget McCaleb, Catalyst & CEO

 Mr. Manny Lovgren, a veteran of the United States Navy (USN) and a resident of Charleston, South Carolina, serves as the Vice President (VP) of Sentar’s Navy and Marine Corps.
 With over 33 years of Operational and Business Development leadership and management experience providing DoD Professional Services, Manny leads Sentar’s Navy and Marine Corps programs, people, and processes through his position.
 During his Operations-Business Development career, Manny played a key role in growing one business from $10M to $100M, a second business from $100M to $200M, and a third business from $200M to $450M.
 In his most recent role, he grew the revenue by 24% and increased profitability by 246%.
 Prior to joining Sentar, Manny spent 8 years as the Senior Vice President (SVP) of Life Cycle Engineering’s (LCE) Federal Solutions Group (FSG).
 LCE is a privately held, employee-owned company that provides a variety of solutions and services for private industry, public entities, government organizations, and the Department of Defense.
 FSG supported clients’ systems, processes, and equipment in the acquisition and operating life cycle for NAVWAR, NAVAIR, USMC, NAVSEA, NSWC, NUWC, USCG, MSC, and other commands and government agencies.
 Prior to LCE, Manny spent 26 years working with General Dynamics Information Technology (GDIT) and its predecessor companies Analysis & Technology (A&T) and Anteon.
 Locally, Manny serves on the Board for the Charleston Defense Contractor Association (CDCA), Industry Lead on NIWC Atlantic’s Contracts Industry Council (CIC), is a member of the South Carolina Lowcountry Chapter of the Armed Forces Communications and Electronics Association (AFCEA), Trident United Way (TUW) committees, Lowcountry Mayors Homeless to Hope Committee, and on Charleston Metro Chamber of Commerce.

-Paul Presson serves as Sentar’s VP of the LAS (Land, Air, and Space) Business Unit.
+Paul Presson serves as Sentar’s VP of the Army, Air Force and Space Business Unit.
 Paul was active in the United States Air Force for just over nine years, after which he served Jacobs for over twenty-three years.
 Paul’s positions have been wide-ranging, including assisting with helpdesk, computer systems, network devices, and VOIP systems.
 In his career, Paul has managed multiple IT teams in software development and efforts to obtain CMMI level 3 in Development.
 He holds multiple certifications, including PMP, CSM, and CISSP.
 His supported customers include various U.S. Army clients, NASA, and most recently the Missile Defense Agency.
 When asked about what he looks forward to most in his position, he says, “I look forward to helping advance the Sentar 2.0 strategy where we ‘build upon our successes and our culture to become the converged cyber company our connected world demands’.”

 Vincent Mihalik, Vice President (ICS & Cyber Consultancy)